Azure has five types of storage—Blobs, Files, Disks, Tables, and Queues. See how they work

 No. If you toggle your account from Hot to Cool, you will not be charged for data writes.
 You will only get charged for data writes if you directly write data to your blob storage account with Cool access tiers.

 When you write data into GRS accounts, that data will be replicated to another Azure region.
 The Geo-Replication Data Transfer charge is the bandwidth cost of replicating that data to another Azure region.

-If the empty 100GB disk is backed by a Premium Storage Account then you will be charged for a P0 (128GB) disk.
-If any other type of Storage Account is used then you’ll only be billed for the storage space used to store the data that is written to the disk regardless of the allocated disk size.
+If the empty 100-GB disk is backed by a Premium Storage account, then you'll be charged for a P0 (128-GB) disk.
+If any other type of storage account is used, then you’ll only be billed for the storage space used to store the data that's written to the disk, regardless of the allocated disk size.